app-checklist/app-checklist/pages/index.md

 In order to make my and your life easier I present you this page, which contains some handy checklists for apps.

+## Who should read this?

+This page is intended for curious product manager and developers.
+It is not that technical so most people should understand it.
+I'll try my best to describe  things and to link to helpful ressources in order to make it understandable for everyone.

+# What is this not?

+This is not a ressource to get help for programming.